gitcordier/FunctionalAnalysis/README.md

 - 1_16.tex
   This is about showing that a function test topology is independent from the "supremum seminorms" we consider.
-It is then more than an exercise, it must be considered as a part of the textbook (sections 1.44, 1.46).
+It is then more than an exercise, it should be regarded as a very part of the textbook (sections 1.44, 1.46).
 - shasums256
 - LICENSE